eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-topic.md

 Protocol messages with the *messages* `{criterion}` are only possible on the *live* channel as Ditto only acts as a broker of connected actual devices.

+### No channel

+Some commands (e.g. Policy commands) are not related to an actual device and thus have no associated twin.
+For these commands the *twin*/*live* semantics does not fit and consequently they have no channel assigned in the *Topic* of the Ditto Protocol message.

+For example a *CreatePolicy* command has the following *Topic*: `<namespace>/<policyName>/policies/commands/create`

 ## Criterion